Best Furniture for a Small Apartment (Top 5 Pieces)

 A futon is basically a sofa that can turn into a bed with a few adjustments.

 A daybed looks like a couch or loveseat but has a mattress hidden underneath.
-That’s why they’re often referred to as sleeper sofas or sofa beds.
+That’s why they’re often referred to as sleeper sofas or pull out sofa.

 As a bonus, futons and daybeds take up less space than the typical couch.
 Many of them come with hidden drawers for extra storage, too!